AtomicNibble/PulpEngine/README.md

 ### No Global allocator

-Making a general purpose allocator that works well for all use cases is difficult and requires you to make compromises.
+Making a general purpose allocator that works well for all use cases is difficult and requires compromises.

-When writing a section of code and it's obvious what type of allocation strategy would work best I want to be able to make that choice.
+When writing a section of code, if it's obvious what type of allocation strategy would work best I want to be able to make that choice.

 So the engine provides a collection of allocation strategies and synchronisation policies that can be used to build an allocation arena.
-Combined with a custom c++ standard library that requires you to pass an arena for allocation it makes it trivial to pick the correct allocator for the job.
+Combined with a custom c++ [standard library](Pulp/Common) that requires an arena for allocation it makes it trivial to pick the correct allocator for the job.

 For developer builds every allocator has a parent and a top level allocator is created for each engine module.
 This gives us a tree of all allocators in the engine that can be traversed for stats collection.